QingyangKong/knowledge-dump/Abstractions/blockchain/consensus.md

 It is very difficulty to find proof-of-work for a block.

 #### Process:
 This consensus mechanism is first used in bitcoin.
-In nutshell, Each miner collects pending transactions into a block and find a difficult proof-of-work for its block.
+Each miner collects pending transactions into a block and find a difficult proof-of-work for its block.
 Block will be broadcasted to the all miners after proof-of-work found.
 Each miner will validate block and append to its own chain(ledger).
 Nodes always consider the longest chain to be the correct one and will keep working on extending it.

-Let understand by image:
+Let's understand by image:

 <img src="https://i.imgur.com/qa6UcGy.png" width="550"/>
 Assume block 0 is the current block and miners are in a competition to work out PoW of next block.